JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 Speaker: Łukasz Langa

-Summary: In this keynote, Łukasz gives a unique look behind the scenes of how Python, especially cpython, is developed and he gives some predictions where the future will, or should go.
+Summary: In this keynote, Łukasz gives a unique look behind the scenes of how Python, especially CPython, is developed and he gives some predictions where the future will, or should go.
 But you should definitively watch the talk because of the many anecdotes shared by him.
 BTW: In the hallway track, Łukasz, the creator of "black" assured me he also doesn't like some of the formatting decisions, but it is "black".
 Even he is not able to argue with it, it's "black"!

 ### Title: Rethinking Open Source in the Era of Cloud & Machine Learning